 Working out the cost of an award ticket with ANA Mileage Club

 ANA Mileage Club follows the traditional pricing structure of fixed award charts, unlike the variable pricing structure that we’ve seen many US airlines adopt.
-Fixed award charts means that the price in miles is based on a fixed table and does not vary depending on supply/demand.
+Fixed award charts means that the price in miles is based on a fixed table and does not vary depending on supply and demand.
 This enables good deals to be made and should be regarded as a positive.

 One price for ANA flights and another for Star Alliance

-ANA has two separate pricing models, one for itineraries wholly operated by ANA and one for Star Alliance itineraries.
-The award chart for ANA operated flights (below) represents excellent value where a round trip business class ticket between North America and Japan can be found for as little as 75,000 miles round trip per person.
+ANA has two separate pricing models, one for itineraries wholly operated by ANA, and one for itineraries that involve flights on other Star Alliance partners.
+The award chart for ANA operated flights (below) represents excellent value, where a round trip Business Class ticket between North America and Japan can be found for as little as 75,000 miles round-trip, per person.

 3 seasons means extra complexity